OpenAai/Dell-XPS13-9360/README.md

 # Dell-XPS13-9360
-Ubuntu 16.04 and up installation
+Ubuntu 16.04 and up installations

-A quick way to get the bluetooth module up and running on the XPS13
+Some extra settings, and firware updates for the Dell XPS13 9360 laptop